sim590/lain-wiki/bat.md

 Shows the remaining time and percentage capacity of your laptop battery, as well as the current wattage.
 Multiple batteries are supported.

-Displays a notification when battery is low or critical.
+Displays a notification when battery is fully charged, low, or critical.

 ```lua
 local mybattery = lain.widget.bat()